KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_pointer/README.md

 Pointers to the asset properties that do not have a spec-defined default value, such as `/cameras/0/perspective/zfar` are invalid if the property is not defined in the asset explicitly.

+The same property **MUST NOT** be targeted more than once in one animation, i.e., different channels of the same animation **MUST NOT**:

+- have identical pointers;
+- target an array property and individual elements of the same array;
+- target the same node property with a pointer and with an unextended animation target object.

 The output accessor **MUST** be compatible with the animated property data type (see the table below) and the values provided by it **MUST** be valid for the property being animated.

 | Asset Object Model Data Type | Output Accessor Type |